Afridikht/Spring-Boot-2---DBRef-Testing-/README.md

 # Spring-Boot-2---DBRef-Testing-
-Lazy initialization/loading not working after upgrading to 2.0
+Lazy initialization/loading not working after upgrading to 2.0 and Mongodb from 3.4 to 3.6 (Latest)

 This Repository is created for expalaining Bug https://jira.spring.io/browse/DATAMONGO-1931